airbus-seclab/android_emuroot/Howto.md

 ---
-Detailed how to
+Detailed usage
 ---

-To have an idea about the different options that android_emuroot accepts, you can run it using --help :
+To have an idea about the different options that Android_Emuroot accepts, you can run it using the option `--help`:

 ```
 python3 android_emuroot.py --help